tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Android_UI_Components_and_Conventions/Android_Themes.md

 ## Introduction

 Android allows you to set the appearance of your application using themes.
 A theme specifies default colors, fonts, and images, for an Android activity or an entire application.
 Your application can use the device's built-in themes, or include custom themes.
-By default, Titanium applications use a custom theme called Titanium for their main activity.
-This theme defines the splash screen when the application starts, but otherwise defers to a device default theme.
-This theme is based on the AppCompat theme with a translucent background.
+Titanium's root splash screen activity uses `"Theme.Titanium"` by default.
+All other activity windows will use `"Theme.MaterialComponents.Bridge"` as of Titanium 9.3.0.
+Older Titanium versions will use "Theme.AppCompat" for all activity windows.

 To update the look of your application, you can either: